larabjork/galactic-age-calc/README.md

 Project was written using Google Chrome; no other browsers were tested for compatibility.

 ###Project Setup instructions
-After cloning the project locally, you can run npm install If something doesn't display correctly or goes wrong somehow, please contact me at lara.m.bjork@gmail.com and I will do my best to troubleshoot for you.
+After cloning the project locally, you can run **npm install** to download the necessary dependencies.
+You can then run **npm run build** to bundle your version of this project.
+If something doesn't display correctly or goes wrong somehow, please contact me at lara.m.bjork@gmail.com and I will do my best to troubleshoot for you.

 ###Known Issues
 No known issues.